-- 1. Establish spaces and processes aimed at confidence building and dialogue promotion - 2.
-Organise and host events both public and private - 3.
-Create and disseminate policy and proposal documents on a restricted or confidential basis to key actors - 4.
+- Establish spaces and processes aimed at confidence building and dialogue promotion - 2.
+Organise and host events both public and private - Create and disseminate policy and proposal documents on a restricted or confidential basis to key actors - 4.
 Disseminate new frameworks on the brain trust's central strategic aim/topic - 5.
-Develop pilot projects to test key ideas and functions; most notably its work ushering in at the "zero hour" systemic changes to strengthen social contracts and civil society as states transition away from conflict and towards peace.
+Develop pilot projects to test key ideas - 6.
+Form and cross-fertilise key networks of influence - 7.
+Host targeted outreach meetings in the country and abroad